JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 You can use platform-dependent libraries like `Foundation`, `UIKit`, and `POSIX` in source sets shared among several native targets.
 This helps you share more native code without being limited by platform-specific dependencies.

-Since Kotlin 1.6.20, the usage of platform-dependent libraries is available in shared source sets by default.
+Starting with Kotlin 1.6.20, the usage of platform-dependent libraries is available in shared source sets by default.
 No additional steps are required – IntelliJ IDEA will help you detect common declarations that you can use in the shared code.
 See [Hierarchical project structure](multiplatform-hierarchy.md) for more details.

 In addition to [platform libraries](native-platform-libs.md) shipped with Kotlin/Native, this approach can also handle custom [`cinterop` libraries](native-c-interop.md) making them available in shared source sets.
-To enable this support, specify the additional `kotlin.mpp.enableCInteropCommonization` key:
+To enable this feature, add the following property to your `gradle.properties`:

 ```none
 kotlin.mpp.enableCInteropCommonization=true